tripitakit/timon/README.md

 ![alt tag](http://www.inseparabile.com/images/Suricato_2_1_.jpg)

-Appcelerator Titanium Alloy test-study client app for a mongoDB crud rest api.
+Appcelerator Titanium Alloy client app with persistence on a mongoDB-node.js server app.

-This project builds an iPad client application (timon) for a self-hosted (mongoDB + node.js + express) server application (pumbaa).
+This project builds an iPad client application (timon) for a self-hosted node.js server application providing webservices to access a mongoDB database (pumbaa).

 Timon presents a custom Alloy sync adapter, named ti-mongodb, which allows basic crud operation through a rest api in order to fetch and persist data on a remote mongoDB database server.